cs544-wisc/f23/p7/README.md

 ## Part 3: Kafka Stats Consumer

+Now you'll write a `files/consumer.py` that computes stats on the topic, outputing results to JSON files after each batch.

+### Partition Files

+`consumer.py` will use manual partition assignment.
+If it is launched as `docker exec -it p7 python3 /files/consumer.py 0 2`, it should assign partitions 0 and 2 of the `temperatures` topic.

-Next, you will run 2 consumer threads to process the data from the `temperatures` stream.
+Next, you will run 2 consumer processes to process the data from the `temperatures` stream.
 These consumers will generate JSON files summarizing temperature data for different months.
 Write the consumer code in a new Python file named `consumer.py` within the `files` directory

 Overview:
 * there are 12 months but only 4 partitions, so naturally some partitions will correspond to data from multiple months
-* there are 4 partitions and only 2 consumer threads, so each thread should consume exactly 2 partitions.
-Manually assign partitions 0 and 1 to the first thread, and partitions 2 and 3 to the second.
 * each partition will correspond to one JSON file named `partition-N.json` (where N is the partition number).
-* the above point means each thread will be in charge of keeping two JSON files updated with the monthly weather summaries.
+* there will be 4 JSON files, but we might launch fewer than 4 consumer.py processes, so each process should be capable of keeping multiple JSON files updated

+When a consumer launches that is responsible for partition N, it should check whether `partition-N.json` exists.
+If it does not exist, your consumer should first initialize it to `{"partition": N, "offset": 0}`.

+Your consumer should then load `partition-N.json` to a Python dictionary.
+To manage each partition in memory, you might want a dictionary where each key is a partition number and each value is a dictionary with data for that partition.

+When the `partition-N.json` files are loaded, your consumer should `seek` on each partition to the offset specified in the file.

+### Message Processing

+TODO

 The per-partition JSON files store year-wise summaries of months that map to the corresponding partition.
 Following is an example of a JSON file corresponding to partition 2 (due to several factors you'll probably never see this exact data):

 ```json
 {